zzhang82/web422/notes/angular-routing-intro.md

 ### Adding routing to an app

-The best and easiest way to add the routing feature to an app is to make sure that it has it when the project is created for the first time.
+The best and easiest way to add the routing feature to an app is to make sure that it has it when the project is *created* for the first time.

-As you learned last week, when learning more about components, use the `--routing` option when creating a new project:
+As you learned last week, when learning more about components, we should (must) use the `--routing` option when creating a new project:

 `ng new animals --routing -st`